Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-marine-corps-planning-process.md

 Chapter: Planning Overview - Synopsis of the Marine Corps Planning Process

-## Practice 3: Keep planning flexible and commander led
+## Practice 3: Keep planning flexible and commander-led

 **Problem**
 Rigid staff work can separate planning from the commander's judgment.